I have been harassed, drugged, violated, and raped, all before I turned 30

 Do we really want Twitter to be the arbiter of sexual assault?

-Though none acceptable, there is a distinction between sexual harassment, assault, and violence.
+Though none acceptable, it’s important to distinguish between sexual harassment, assault, and violence.
 As this debate unfolds, who will be the final arbiter of this predatory plague?
 Are Twitter hashtags really enough?
-As the “Me Too” movement morphs into the “Times Up” movement, I have yet to hear a solution.
-What must happen now is a retraining of society writ large.
+As the “Me Too” phenomenon morphs into the “Times Up” movement, I have yet to hear a solution.
+What must happen now is a retraining of society, writ large.
 Who or what will undertake this Herculean task?
-We must continue the national conversation without losing focus and forgetting good ol’ common sense.
-Let’s not just be voyeurs but role models and change agents.
+We must continue this national conversation without losing focus and forgetting good ol’ common sense.
+Let’s not just be voyeurs—but role models and change agents.